-The INTERREG EUROPE programme financed from the European Regional Development Fund (ERDF) strives to support mutual policy learning among public bodies with the aim to improve functioning of regional development policies and programmes.
-It allows public bodies across Europe to exchange practice and ideas related to the manner of functioning of public policies, thus finding solutions to improve their development strategies.
+INTERREG EUROPE programme funded by the European Regional Development Fund (ERDF) is intended to promote policy learning among public authorities in order to improve the functioning of the policies and programmes of regional development.
+It allows public authorities across Europe exchanging experience and ideas on the functioning of public policy, and thus find solutions to improve their development strategies.

-The programme's main objective is to help implementing programmes implemented within the objective of investment for growth and employment (Objective 1) and/or within the objective or European Territorial Cooperation (Objective 2).
-Projects will be able to help improve implementation of programmes under Objective 1 and Objective 2 through one of the following measures:
+The basic aim of the programme is to contribute to improving the implementation of the programmes implemented under the Investment for Growth and Employment (Objective 1) or under the European Territorial Cooperation (Objective 2).
+The projects will be able to contribute to improving the implementation of programmes Objective 1 and Objective 2, through one of the following measures:

-a) Implementing a new project /instrument financed under an Objective 1 or Objective 2 programme
+a) Implementing a new project / tool funded under the Programme Objective 1, Objective 2

-b) Changing the programme / policy management (modification of conditions of calls, alternative methods of monitoring, evaluation)
+b) Changing the management of the programme / policy (adjustment of the terms of calls, alternative methods of monitoring, evaluation)

-c) Changing the programme/policy strategic focus (modification of the specific objective, incorporation of a new objective, etc.)
+c) Changing the strategic focus of the programme/policy (regulation of specific objectives, integrating new plan...)

-Public bodies, public institutions and private non-profit entities may participate in the projects.
-Projects will be financed by the ERDF in the amount of up to 85% of eligible expenditure for public and public-law beneficiaries and 75% for non-profit private beneficiaries.
+Projects may be participated by public authorities, statutory institutions and private non-profit entities.
+Projects will be funded by the ERDF up to 85% of eligible expenses for the public and statutory beneficiaries and 75% for non-profit private beneficiaries.

-The INTERREG EUROPE programme will focus on the following priorities:
+INTERREG EUROPE programme focuses on the following priorities:

 1.1.
-Enhancing the research and innovation infrastructure and capacity
+Strengthening research and innovation infrastructure and capacity

-1.2 Supporting innovative "smart specialisation" chains and innovation opportunities
+1.2.
+Support for innovative chains "smart specialization" and innovation opportunities

 2.1.
-Supporting SMEs in growth, development and activities in the field of innovations
+Support for SMEs in the growth, development and activity in the field of innovation

 4.1.
 Conservation, protection and development of natural and cultural heritage